Income Tax Audit under Section 44AB

 Preventing Tax Evasion

 Tax evasion is a serious problem in India that can threaten the integrity of income tax laws and negatively affect the economy.
 Tax audits ensure that taxpayers fulfil their obligations honestly.
-By examining every transaction between businesses and professionals, it is made clear that no tax evasion schemes are utilised.
+By examining every transaction between businesses and professionals, the department can monitor tax evasion attempts.

 Moreover, when any evasion is found, actions are taken to rectify the situation, and the integrity of the tax law is maintained.